 - Ask your child regularly what programs, games and apps he or she has played with during the day.

-- When watching programming with your child, discuss what you're watching and educate him or her about advertising and commercials.
+- When watching programming with your child, discuss what you're watching and educate your child about advertising and commercials.

-Also, avoid fast-paced programming, which young children have a hard time understanding, apps with a lot of distracting content, and violent media.
+Also, avoid fast-paced programming, which young children have a hard time understanding, violent content and apps with a lot of distracting content.
 Eliminate advertising on apps, since young children have trouble telling the difference between ads and factual information.

 Setting limits for older children